Parmenides

 The standard modern response is to define motion as the change of position over time and to deploy the calculus of limits.
 We consider two positions (separated by Δx) at two times (separated by Δt), compute the ratio Δx/Δt, and then let Δt shrink toward (but never reach) zero.
 The result is the “instantaneous velocity.”
 Problem solved, the textbooks say.

-Zeno assumes that time is composed of instants, in the same way a line might be composed of points.
+For Zeno’s argument to work, we have to assume that time is composed of instants, in the same way a line might be composed of points.
 The idea is that if you could collect all the instants together, you would recover the full stretch of time.
 Movement, on this view, must be reconstructible from what is happening at each instant, and since nothing is happening at any instant, nothing is happening at all.

 But this assumption is precisely backwards.
-An instant (a durationless “now”) is not a building block of time.
+An instant (a durationless “now”) is not a building block of time at all.
 It is an abstraction extracted from time.
 We begin with the experience of duration, something with a temporal width.
 From this temporal continuum we can, by intellectual analysis, extract the concept of an instant.
 A limiting ideal point that doesn’t endure – something that is, in some sense, not temporal at all!
 But we cannot reverse this operation.
 We cannot start with instants and build up time, any more than we can start with points (which have no length) and build up a line by accumulating them.

 Why not?
 Because zero, added to itself any number of times, even infinitely many, remains zero.
 An instant has zero duration.
 An infinite collection of zero-duration moments has zero duration.
 Time cannot be reconstructed from instants, because instants are not parts of time at all; they are just a particular way of thinking about time.
 Henri Bergson made exactly this argument against Zeno: once you have replaced movement with a series of frozen positions, you have lost movement permanently.
 No number of positions and instants, however many, will give it back.